alvisezingales/alvisezingales/README.md

 ## 🌱 I'm currently learning

 - Improving my backend skills with Java
-- I'm studying from some Angular tutorials to be able to build an application frontend side too!
+- Studying from some Angular tutorials to be able to build an application frontend side too!

 ## 💼 Technical Skills